FactorySimPy/FactorySimPy/docs/basic_components.md

 <hr style="height:2px;border:none;color:grey; background-color:grey;" />

 **About**

 The source component is responsible for generating items that enter and flow through the system.
 The API documentation can be found in [Source](source.md).
 There are two modes of operation for the source.
-If the `blocking` parameter is set to True, the source generates an item and tries to send it to the connected outgoing edge.
+If the parameter `blocking` is set to True, the source generates an item and tries to send it to the connected outgoing edge.
 If the edge is full or cannot accept the item, the source waits until space becomes available.
 If the `blocking` parameter is set to False, the source generates items and attempts to send them to the outgoing edge.
 If the edge is full or cannot accept the item, the source discards the item.

 **Basic attributes**

 - `state` - current state of the component
 - `inter_arrival_time`- time interval between two successive item generation
-- `blocking` -  If True, waits for outgoing edge to accept item; if False, discards if full
+- `blocking` -  if True, waits for outgoing edge to accept item; if False, discards the item if the outgoing edge if full
-- `out_edge_selection`- Edge selection policy as a function to select outgoing edge
+- `out_edge_selection`- edge selection policy as a function to select outgoing edge

 **Behavior**